vedph/cadmus_doc/architecture/overview.md

 ![frontend](../images/overview_front.png)

 The `cadmus_shell` repository provides a full working sample shell application, whose primary purpose is providing a stock web application and a development environment for the libraries.
-All the important code is distributed into a set of NPM libraries:
+All the important code is distributed into a set of NPM libraries (all under the `@myrmidon` group: `@myrmidon/cadmus-core`, etc.):

 - core models and services.
 - API services talking to the API backend.